Does My Auto Insurance Cover Car Sharing?

 Does my insurance cover Turo?

-Turo hosts should check with your insurance company before you start renting your car because car sharing could be excluded from your coverage.
+Turo hosts should also check with their insurance company before renting their car.
+Insurance companies typically exclude car sharing from your coverage.
 In many states, your company can cancel your car insurance policy or raise your rates if it finds out you've been using it to make money.

 Does car sharing affect insurance?